-January 2, Day 6: The Falkland Islands; Stanley.
+January 1, Day 6: The Falkland Islands; Stanley.
 Stanley is a lively hub of activity nestled in a sheltered harbor.
-Today we will have the opportunity to foot explore the museum, shops and services centered on the port, or look for sea lions, dolphins and bird life along the shore.
+Today we will have the opportunity to explore the museum, shops and services centered on the port, or look for sea lions, dolphins and bird life along the shore on foot.

-January 3-4, Days 7-8: Cruising the South Atlantic, from the Falklands to South Georgia Island.
+January 2-3, Days 7-8: Cruising the South Atlantic, from the Falklands to South Georgia Island.
 We'll enjoy these next two days at sea cruising the considerable distance to South Georgia Island.
 As the crossing is lengthy, you'll have many opportunities to join your leaders on deck for a couple of hours of sea watching, or simply relax in comfort below decks.
 Ship staff present lectures on the history, geology, and wildlife of South Georgia to prepare us for our arrival.

 The sea-birding is rewarding throughout these waters and sightings of spouting and breaching whales are anticipated.
-Among the numerous Black-browed Albatross, giant-petrels, Cape Petrels, and Slender-billed Prions, are smaller numbers of Royal and Wandering albatrosses, Common Diving-Petrel, Soft-plumaged Petrel, and Gray-backed Storm-Petrel.
+Among the numerous Black-browed Albatross, giant-petrels, Pintado Petrels, and Slender-billed Prions, are smaller numbers of Southern Royal and Snowy albatrosses, Common Diving-Petrel, Soft-plumaged Petrel, and Gray-backed Storm-Petrel.